 Make extra money to pay for running shoes with your phone

 I’ve turned my smartphone into a money making machine.
 Alright, that sounds extreme, but I’ve found simple ways to make a few extra dollars doing things I already do.
-This next part is going to sound cheesy and salesy, but I simply want to share these two apps that I use everyday with you guys:
+This next part is going to sound cheesy and salesy, I know.
+But I simply want to share these two apps that I use everyday with you guys:

 Ibotta is another free app that gives you cash back on purchases, both in store and online.
 For in-store purchases, it is mostly cashback on groceries, but what runner doesn’t like to eat?
 The online shopping is where you score some extra cash.
 You can earn anywhere from 2-12% cashback on purchases for things like ebay, Etsy, amazon, clothing websites, airline travel, pharmacy, and even restaurants and bars.
-I’ve been using the app since March of 2018 (3 months ago), and have already earned $85.71, which is essentially a pair of running shoes in and of itself.
-You can cash out, through paypal, everytime you hit $20.
-A few stores require you to upload photos of your receipt, but for most, you simply connect your store shopper card to the account, and it takes care of everything for you.
+I earned $85.71 in the first 3 months alone, which is essentially a pair of running shoes in and of itself.
+You can cash out, through paypal, every time you hit $20.
+A few stores require you to upload photos of your receipt.
+Others allow you to connect your store shopper card to the account, and it takes care of everything for you.
 Click my referral link HERE to get started, and earn a $10 welcome bonus.

 It’s no secret that happy feet in the correct shoes are imperative to running success.
 But you don’t have to spend a fortune to keep your feet happy.
 Have any other money saving tips to add?
 Comment below!